Welcome to the Mesa County Federal Mineral Lease District.

 Our goal is to provide the greatest use of the financial resources we receive for the benefit of the community, and to do so in a fair and forward-thinking manner using sound financial principles.
 We do not have the power to levy or collect taxes, nor do we have the power of eminent domain.

 The FML District enters into two annual grant cycles, one in the spring and one in the fall, depending on fund availability.
 In the Spring Cycle, applications will be accepted in February, reviewed in March, and awards made in April.
 In the Fall Cycle, applications will be accepted in August, reviewed in September, and awards made in October.
 Overall funding levels will be determined by the amount of Federal Mineral Lease revenue Mesa County receives, which is determined by the level of natural extraction activity on our public lands.
 The FML District plans allocate 90% or more of the funding received each year to the follow year’s grant cycles.

 Federal law limits how lease payments distributed to the Mesa County Federal Mineral Lease District can be used.
 The distribution may only be used by the state, or its political subdivisions, for (1) planning, (2) construction and maintenance of public facilities, or (3) provision of public services.
 See 30 U.S.C. §191.
 All grant requests must fit within one of those three categories, or the grant application will not be considered by the FML District.
 Distributions, therefore, cannot be made to corporations including non-profit corporations under section 501(c)(3) of the I.R.S.
 Code.
 (Please note, that this is a policy revision of September 2012.)

 Explore our website, and feel free to contact us with any questions.

-NOTICE: the MCFMLD is seeking contact services for financial and bookkeeping services.
-Please click on the following link to download the Request for Proposals: MCFMLD RFP for Financial Reporting
+NOTICE: the MCFMLD is seeking contract services for their 2014 audit.
+Please click on the following link to download the Request for Proposals: MCFMLD RFP for Audit Services